 Name is the title of your database in Metabase.

-Each BigQuery dataset will have a Dataset ID.
+Each BigQuery dataset will have a Project ID.
 You can find this ID via the Google Cloud Console.
-If you’re not sure where to find the Dataset ID, see Google’s documentation on getting information on datasets.
+If you’re not sure where to find the Project ID, see Google’s documentation on getting information on datasets.

-When entering the Dataset ID, omit the Project ID prefix.
+When entering the Project ID, omit the Project ID prefix.
 For example, if your ID is

 Upload the service account JSON file you created when following the steps above.
 The JSON file contains the credentials your Metabase application will need to read and query your dataset, as defined by the roles you added to the service account.
 If you need to add additional roles, you have to create another service account, download the JSON file, and upload the file to Metabase.